xieyuheng/inner/topics/computer-science/concurrency/2024-is-parallel-programming-hard--paul-e-mckenney.md

 > section.
 What do I do if I need a much smaller critical section,
 > for example, one containing only a few instructions?

+> Answer:
+>
-> - Answer: If the data being read _never_ changes, then you do not
+> If the data being read _never_ changes, then you do not need to hold
->   need to hold any locks while accessing it.
-If the data changes
+> any locks while accessing it.
+If the data changes sufficiently
->   sufficiently infrequently, you might be able to checkpoint
+> infrequently, you might be able to checkpoint execution, terminate
->   execution, terminate all threads, change the data, then restart at
+> all threads, change the data, then restart at the checkpoint.
->   the checkpoint.
 >
 > ...
 Some other ways of efficiently handling very small critical
 > sections are described in Chapter 9 [Deferred Processing].

 我所想到的 inet-lisp 的「实现 B」
 可能就是这里描述的 "checkpoint execution"，